brandons209/Red-bot-Cogs/README.md

 - Improved Flip don't need to @ a user nor use quotes if their name has spaces.

+#### Smart React
+Auto react to messages based on keywords.
+Based off of [FlapJack's](https://github.com/flapjax/FlapJack-Cogs/) cog.
+Minor bug fixes and planned features, like using regex to parse messages.

 #### Welcome
 Modified from [tmerc](https://github.com/tmercswims/tmerc-cogs), adding a nicely formatted role list as an option for messages.
 Feature submitted to tmerc.
 - Also adds integration with my activitylog cog, allowing posting of user stats in welcome messages.
 (Such as leaving and wanting to know how active a person was when they leave.)